GRyzer/GUI_Studienarbeit/README.md

 It is important that python3 is used.
 I tested it with 3.7.
 No guarantee that it works with lower versions.

-# Interprete options for an IDE
+# Interpreter options in an IDE

 Path to start script: Studienarbeit/src/game_launcher/game_launcher.py Working directory: Studienarbeit (Everything is based on relative paths to Studienarbeit)